MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/view-user-accounts-security-roles.md

 **Field Service—Inventory Purchase** is designed for inventory managers who are responsible for managing truck stocks, purchasing and reordering inventory, and processing product returns.
 It is characterized by limited CRUD abilities for inventory related entities within his or her business unit.
 An example is processing a product return for one or many lines of business.

-**IoT - Administrator** and  are designed for users who are responsible for device registration and device data pulls that are IoTHub operations related to Connected Field Service.
+**IoT - Administrator** is designed for users who are responsible for device registration and device data pulls that are IoTHub operations related to Connected Field Service.
 These roles are characterized by full CRUD abilities for IoT  related entities.
 For example, a user with these roles may have access to all IoT Alerts and devices.

 **IoT - Endpoint User** is used by Microsoft to connect Dynamics 365 to IoT systems.
 For more information on CFS security, see the topic on [setting up security roles for Connected Field Service](cfs-security-roles.md).